KatrinaTom/T2A2/README.md

 * That you can write in your chosen programming language.
 In this case using Python as the Programming Language.
 * Abstracts away from the database system so that there is no need to switch from MySQL to PostgreSQL.
 * There are a lot of advanced features that support transactions, connection pooling, migratations, and seeds as an example.
+* Helps prevent SQL injection due to not working directly with the database (postgreSQL).
+Security of the database.

 In this project, the ORM I will be using is **SQLAlchemy**.